shredthaGNAR/stars/README.md

 * [dvdn/bookmarks-reader](https://github.com/dvdn/bookmarks-reader): Display all your bookmarks files on a webpage
 * [mabdelaal86/bookmarks_gkeep](https://github.com/mabdelaal86/bookmarks_gkeep): Copy bookmarks from Google Keep into Pocket/Instapaper
 * [frederikb/bookmarksync](https://github.com/frederikb/bookmarksync): Synchronize your browser bookmarks from a GitHub repository
-* [VienDinhCom/bootstrap-shopify-theme](https://github.com/VienDinhCom/bootstrap-shopify-theme): 🛍 A free Shopify Theme built with Bootstrap, BEM, Liquid, Sass, ESNext, Theme Tools, ... and Webpack.
+* [VienDinhCom/bootstrap-shopify-theme](https://github.com/VienDinhCom/bootstrap-shopify-theme): 🛍 A responsive Shopify theme using Bootstrap, BEM, Liquid, Sass, ESNext, Theme Tools, and Webpack for flexibility.
 * [dreadnaut/bordercolors-d](https://github.com/dreadnaut/bordercolors-d): A Thunderbird add-on to color-code the compose window based on the selected identity.
 * [lazarnarcis/box-shadow-generator](https://github.com/lazarnarcis/box-shadow-generator): You can use this web application to more easily generate Box Shadow CSS!
 * [madeas/box-shadows.css](https://github.com/madeas/box-shadows.css):  :pisces: A cross-browser collection of CSS box-shadows